lantunes/CrystaLLM/README.md

 `random_state`, `validation_size`, and `test_size` arguments can also be specified, but have default values of `20230610`, `0.10`, and `0.0045`, respectively.

-The `cifs_v1_train.pkl.gz` file contains a serialized Python list of 2,047,889 CIF strings.
-The `cifs_v1_val.pkl.gz` file contains a serialized Python list of 227,544 CIF strings.
-The `cifs_v1_test.pkl.gz` file contains a serialized Python list of 10,286 CIF strings.
+The `cifs_v1_train.pkl.gz` file contains a serialized Python list with 2,047,889 entries.
+The `cifs_v1_val.pkl.gz` file contains a serialized Python list with 227,544 CIF entries.
+The `cifs_v1_test.pkl.gz` file contains a serialized Python list with 10,286 entries.
+Each entry is a 2-tuple, `(ID, CIF string)`, where every ID is unique.

 Alternatively, the `cifs_v1_train.pkl.gz`, `cifs_v1_val.pkl.gz`, and `cifs_v1_test.pkl.gz` files can be downloaded directly, using, for example: